Image

 - determine the appropriate level of abstraction based on the

-of drawings derived from the original image.
-Omit details until only
+drawings derived from the original image.
+Omit details until

-the most essential or characteristic elements remain.
-Experiment with
+only the most essential or characteristic elements remain.

-different combinations of elements to identify those that best
+Experiment with different combinations of elements to identify

 - simplify complex shapes into regular geometric forms.